 Self-Employed Insurance Deduction Requirements

-When you're self-employed, the Internal Revenue Service allows you to write off qualifying medical insurance premiums.
+When you're self-employed, the Internal Revenue Service does allow you to write off qualifying medical insurance premiums.
 However, to qualify, the insurance plan must be created under your trade or business name.
 COBRA coverage continues your existing coverage under your previous employer's plan.
 Therefore, because you didn't create the policy under your self-employed business name, you can't include the COBRA insurance premiums you pay as part of the self-employed medical insurance deduction.

 Starting Your Own Plan